Down the BackroadsPosted on Nov 23, 2016

 But beyond my little world are multitudes of people who don’t celebrate the same bounty as my family.
 I think about them, too.
 While our family farms are feeding us, here at home and our neighbors down the road, we ask more and more for them to feed a hungry world.

-And they have answered the call, as best as they can.
-Their hours are longer, their debt is larger but their desire to do what they do is unmatched by long work weeks and the bills they create in maintaining our food supply.
+They have answered the call as best as they can.
+Their hours are longer, their debt is larger, but their desire to do what they do is unmatched by long work weeks and the bills they create in maintaining our food supply.

-Being able to supply your own food is a blessing but being able to supply food for those who can’t is a calling and one I’m glad our food producers have answered that call.
+Being able to supply your own food is a blessing but being able to supply food for those who can’t is a calling.
+It's one that I’m glad our food producers have answered.